Thin Film Electronics ASA - Voting Disclosure

 The instant notice is issued by Thin Film Electronics ASA ("Thinfilm" or the "Company") on behalf of a person with disclosure obligations.

-In addition, Mr Opstad has also received powers of attorney containing voting instructions for a total of 18,385 shares or less than 0.1% of the share capital and the voting rights of the Company.
+In addition, Mr. Opstad has also received powers of attorney containing voting instructions for a total of 198,385 shares or less than 0.1% of the share capital and voting rights of the Company.

 Mr. Opstad and close associates hold 2,095,997 shares or 0.6% of the share capital and the voting rights of the Company.
 Mr. Opstad will also represent and vote for these shares at the general meeting.

-Consequently, Mr. Opstad will represent a total of 48,642,135 shares representing 13.7% per cent of the share capital and the voting rights of the Company.
+Consequently, Mr. Opstad will represent a total of 81,592,145 shares representing 23.0% of the share capital and the voting rights of the Company.

 Thin Film Electronics ASA